Handshakes trump bilateral meetings in Bali on Day 1 | Politics

 - Cameroon

-Prime Minister Narendra Modi had just one formal meeting with another leader on the first day of the G20 summit here, but does a trilateral handshake also count?
-The External Affairs Ministry released a brief statement on the meeting between Modi and US President Joe Biden on the sidelines of the G20 Leaders’ Summit that began here on Tuesday.
+Prime Minister Narendra Modi had two formal meetings with other leaders on the first day of the G20 summit here, but a seemingly chance handshake with Chinese President Xi Jinping appears to have created a bigger buzz.

-But the ministry and the Prime Minister's Office posted several photos online of interactions between Modi and other leaders at the Summit venue, where they began by discussing Food and Energy Security.
+But then there was also a trilateral handshake that nobody seems to be talking about.

+An External Affairs Ministry statement noted two Modi meetings on the sidelines of the Group of 20 Summit that began in Bali on Tuesday – with US President Joe Biden and host country Indonesia's President Joko Widodo.

 The Group of 20 comprises Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, South Korea, Mexico, Russia, Saudi Arabia, South Africa, Turkey, the UK, the USA and the European Union.